 Flight time Cusco – Juliaca: 1 hour.

 PeruRail operates the elegant Pullman style PeruRail Titicaca train service that runs between Cusco and Puno six days a week.
 This ten and a half hour luxury train journey is a fabulous way to traverse the Andean highlands in style.

 10h 30 minutes

-From US$176 one way and includes a gourmet lunch, afternoon tea and entertainment.
+From US$404 return and includes a gourmet lunch, afternoon tea and on-board entertainment.

 Cusco – Puno and Puno – Cusco